 At Bottlinger Law L.L.C., we know this is a difficult time in your life, and that’s why we listen to your concerns with compassion.
 We handle cases in Nebraska, Iowa, Texas, and throughout the Midwest.
-To determine which rules apply to your case, contact our office today at (402) 505-8234 to speak with an Omaha vehicle accident lawyer.
+To determine which rules apply to your case, contact our office today at (402) 505-8234 to speak with an Omaha vehicle wreck lawyer.
 We will provide you with excellent service and work diligently to see that you receive the best result possible.